cnapoleon/osTicket-post-install/README.md

 </p>

 <p>
-I then created new users.
-In the end users portal I can submit a new ticket.
+I created different priorities categories called SLA.
+The administrative agents can use these to let other team members know the severity of the tickets.
 </p>

 <p>